reject-i/towns/CONTRIBUTING.md

 1. Run `yarn install && yarn prepare` from the root of the repository

-1. Create `.env.local` files:
+2. Create `.env.local` files in the project root directory.
+This file should contain environment-specific configurations for local development.
+At minimum, it should include database connection details and API keys if required.

-1. Create a Certificate Authority.
+3. Create a Certificate Authority.
 Run `./core/scripts/register-ca.sh` from the root of the repository.
-This will create the required `$HOME/river-ca-cert.pem` and `$HOME/river-ca-key.pem` files.
+This will create the required `$HOME/towns-ca-cert.pem` and `$HOME/towns-ca-key.pem` files.

 ## Running everything locally